w3c/secure-the-web-forward-workshop/papers/applying-hardened-javascript-to-supply-chain-security.md

 I wish to present on the topic above and open a conversation about supporting the proactive approach to supply chain security in the Web platform.

-## Author's background

-I've been involved in Open Source and Web development.
-I spent 7 years leading a team building and maintaining ultimately over 30 web applications in production.
-Over that period I've been putting increased attention towards security and building up awareness of the needs of development teams in security context, built [npm-audit-resolver](https://github.com/naugtur/npm-audit-resolver) and ultimately joined the LavaMoat team where I'm working on tooling to apply Hardened Javascript to the problem of supply chain security.

 ## Links to related supporting resources